Mathématique: Chapter 59

 McKay: We are?

-Young consciously tried to relax his grip on the paper he was holding.
-He turned a page, then idly glanced up at the ceiling of Rational Grounds.
-Then he did a double take, his heart rate picking up.
-Running in a narrow band, around the ceiling of the room, was a ribbon of chalkboard.
+He did a double take, his heart rate picking up.
+Running in a narrow band at the top of the room was a ribbon of chalkboard.
 In block capitals, he read as much of the chalked-up quote as he could see without turning his head.

-—KNEW THAT IT’S NOT FOR ANY ONE GENERATION TO SEE THE COMPLETED PICTURE.
+—IT’S NOT FOR ANY ONE GENERATION TO SEE THE COMPLETED PICTURE.
 THAT’S THE POINT.
 THE PICTURE IS NEVER COMPLETED.
 THERE IS ALWAYS SO MUCH MORE—

-Greer: GSK showing strong interest; surprised he can hear you guys
+Greer: GSK showing strong interest.

 Carter: When I packet analyzed him I got packet analyzed back